ckjpdx/tiny-anthems/README.md

 - [ ] Switch from PrivateRoute & AdminRoute to Auth HOC

 ### Database & Storage
-- [ ] Google Cloud Storage is used to store static site files for hosting
+- [ ] Google Cloud Storage is used for hosting

 ##### Client
 - [x] Submit questionnaire for song creation